reactjs/react.dev/beta/src/pages/learn/a-javascript-refresher.md

 };
 ```

 When written in one line, arrow functions return implicitly, which means that you don't have to use the `return` keyword.
-However, the `return` keyword as well as the brackets (`{}`) need to be included in multi-line functions:
+However, the `return` keyword, as well as the brackets (`{}`), need to be included in multi-line functions:

 ```js
 // arrow syntax: